본문 바로가기

 "Do I Deserve This?...
 Let's Unite to Save Lives"

-Ahmed Al Ahmed, a 43-year-old "citizen hero" who prevented further casualties by disarming a gunman with his bare hands during a mass shooting at a Sydney beach, has received donations exceeding 2.44 billion won.
+Ahmed Al Ahmed, a 43-year-old "citizen hero" who prevented further casualties by disarming a gunman with his bare hands during a mass shooting at a beach in Sydney, Australia, has received donations totaling more than 2.44 billion KRW.

-According to a report by Yonhap News on the 19th (local time), citing Reuters, Ahmed, who is currently hospitalized in Sydney, was handed over more than 2.5 million Australian dollars (approximately 2.44 billion won) raised online.
+According to a Reuters report cited by Yonhap News Agency on December 19 (local time), Ahmed, who is currently receiving inpatient treatment at a hospital in Sydney, was presented with more than 2.5 million Australian dollars (approximately 2.44 billion KRW) raised online.

-Zachary Derenioski, who led the fundraising campaign through the crowdfunding site GoFundMe, visited Ahmed's hospital room that day to deliver the check.
-Upon receiving the check, Ahmed asked, "Do I deserve this money?" to which Derenioski replied, "Every single cent, absolutely."
+Zachary Derenioski, who led the fundraising campaign on the crowdfunding site GoFundMe, visited Ahmed's hospital room that day to deliver the check.
+Upon receiving the check, Ahmed asked, "Do I deserve this money?" to which Derenioski replied, "Every single cent, yes you do."

-More than 43,000 people from around the world participated in the fundraising, including Bill Ackman, a prominent U.S. hedge fund manager, who donated 100,000 Australian dollars (about 98 million won).
+More than 43,000 people from around the world participated in the fundraising, including prominent American hedge fund manager Bill Ackman, who donated 100,000 Australian dollars (about 98 million KRW).

-Sydney Hero Who Disarmed Gunman With Bare Hands Receives Over 2.4 Billion Won in Donations Zachary Derenioski handing over 2.5 million Australian dollars to Ahmed Al Ahmed.
+"Do I Deserve This?"
+Sydney 'Citizen Hero' Receives 2.44 Billion KRW in Donations from Around the World Zachary Derenioski handing over 2.5 million Australian dollars to Ahmed Al Ahmed.
 Photo by Reuters Yonhap News Agency

-When asked if he had a message for the donors, he urged, "All of humanity must unite," and advised, "Forget all the bad things and keep moving forward to save lives."
+When asked if he had a message for the donors, he said, "All of humanity must stand together," and urged, "Forget all the bad things and keep moving forward to save lives."

-Ahmed is a Muslim immigrant from Syria who reportedly moved to Australia around 2006 in search of work and later obtained Australian citizenship.
-He currently runs a fruit shop locally while raising two daughters, aged six and five.
-His courageous act, as an ordinary citizen, quickly spread through social media, with people around the world praising him as a "true hero."
+Ahmed is a Muslim immigrant from Syria who reportedly moved to Australia around 2006 in search of work and obtained Australian citizenship.
+He now runs a fruit shop locally while raising his two daughters, aged six and five.
+His courageous actions, as an ordinary citizen, quickly spread across social media, and people around the world praised him as a "true hero."

 Australian politicians also paid tribute to his actions.
-On the 16th, Australian Prime Minister Anthony Albanese visited Ahmed in the hospital to offer his support, calling him a "true Australian hero."
+Prime Minister Anthony Albanese visited Ahmed's hospital room on December 16 to offer his support, calling him a "true Australian hero."
 Prime Minister Albanese told reporters, "Ahmed represents the very best of our country," and emphasized, "We will not allow this country to be divided.
-That is exactly what terrorists want."
+That is exactly what the terrorists want."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.